 Additionally, the course is dual accredited by the Chartered Management Institute (CMI), a recognised professional management body.
 If you successfully complete the Business Enterprise Foundation Degree or BA (Hons) Degree, you will also be eligible for a Level 5 Award in Leadership and Management from the CMI.
-You also gain CMI membership for up to five years which allows you access to a wide range of additional CMI learning resources to further support your studies. more information can be found here.
+You also gain CMI membership for the duration of your course which allows you access to a wide range of additional CMI learning resources to further support your studies.
+More information can be found here.

 Why should I choose this course?